 Pope Leo Condemns War-Mongering Leaders in Palm Sunday Message

-Pope Leo, the first U.S. pontiff, delivered a scathing and forceful message on Palm Sunday, directly stating that God rejects the prayers of leaders who initiate wars and possess "hands full of blood."
-Speaking to tens of thousands of faithful gathered in St. Peter's Square to mark the start of the holiest week of the Christian calendar, the pontiff asserted that Jesus cannot be invoked to justify any form of warfare.
+Pope Leo delivered an unusually forceful message on Palm Sunday, denouncing leaders who wage war and stating that God rejects their prayers.
+Speaking to tens of thousands in St Peter's Square, the pontiff said Jesus cannot be used to justify any form of warfare.

-"This is our God: Jesus, King of Peace, who rejects war, whom no one can use to justify war," Pope Leo told the massive crowd.
-He emphasized that Jesus "does not listen to the prayers of those who wage war, but rejects them, saying: 'Even though you make many prayers, I will not listen: your hands are full of blood'."
-This direct citation from the Bible served as a stark rebuke against using religious faith to sanction military actions.
+“This is our God: Jesus, King of Peace, who rejects war, whom no one can use to justify war,” Leo declared.
+He cited a Bible passage: “Even though you make many prayers, I will not listen: your hands are full of blood.”

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list